oskarmikey/source-2-material-importer/README.md

-# VMT2VMATPro - Enhanced GUI Conversion Tool
+# vmt to vmat enhanced GUI - Enhanced GUI Conversion Tool

 **Warning:** This is an active project, and the current version may still be under development.
 Some functionalities or instructions might not be up-to-date or may change in future updates.